MELBOURNE FESTIVAL 2013

 The Beast is Perfect's first play, which was commissioned by the MTCs Artistic Director Brett Sheehy.
 Who wouldn't want to commission the first Perfect play?!
 But I'm not sure why a first work is put on in the biggest theatre as the MTC's contribution to the Melbourne Festival.

 Three mates nearly die in a boat accident and when they get back to shore, they pack up their wives and lives and head to the Valley for a life of organic bliss with a fairy-light carbon footprint and endless respect for the animals that sacrifice themselves for our plates.
-There's property price, wine, smoking and pedophile jokes galore and there's a brilliant calf.
+There's property price, wine, smoking, pedophile jokes galore and a brilliant calf.

 Yes, it's funny and I knew it was about me and my world at the early awkward verjuice joke – I don't have verjuice in my cupboard, but I do have three different types of balsamic vinegar.
 There's an hilarious, sharp, gut-punch of a play that's getting lost because it's suffering from a lot of first-work issues and tries so hard to shock and offend that it loses any genuine shock value.